Networked Media Open Specifications

 As per the MS-05-02 specification the Class manager can be used to discover the properties of any control class and the fields of any data type.

-Non-standard control classes can be created by branching off from a standard control class and following the class ID generation guidelines specified in MS-05-01.
+Non-standard control classes can be created by inheriting from a standard control class and following the class ID generation guidelines specified in MS-05-01.

 Here is an example of a new worker control class called DemoClassAlpha.
 It inherits from NcWorker which has a classId of [1, 2] and adds the authority key (in this case 0, but would be a negative number if the vendor has an OUI or CID) followed by the index 1.